 Teamcity Plugin

 When performing integration tests and deployments, build scripts need credentials to access external servers and services.
-The TeamCity plugin allows connecting TeamCity to the Akeyless Vault Platform, requesting new credentials when a build starts, passing them to the build script, and revoking them immediately when it finishes.
+The TeamCity plugin allows connecting TeamCity to the Akeyless Platform, requesting new credentials when a build starts, passing them to the build script, and revoking them immediately when it finishes.

 Akeyless developed API compatibility with Hashicorp Vault OSS, enabling the use of Vault OSS community plugins for both Static & Dynamic Secrets, you can find more information here